inidun/unesco_data_collection/courier/README.md

 ## Notes
 **PDFBox unable to extract text from:**

+Files are not correctly OCR:d.

     132107engb
     059709eng

-Files are not correctly OCR:d.

 **Not double page**

-Following courier issues does not have double pages:
+Following courier issues does not have double pages.
+Further investigation needed.

     033144engo
     110425engo
     074589engo
     ...

-Further investigation needed.

 **Corpus stats**